Memoire-en-biostatistique-2025-2026/Etudes-de-simulation/README.md

   Then we changed one hyperparameter at a time, keeping the others at their initial values (those of the baseline scenario).

-   High co-infection rate_TND ~ 40% for :
+   High co-infection rate_TND ~ 40% for:

    * Scenario 05: Prevalence of I2 (infection of interest): 15%, 50%, and 70%.